Primordialwater/Primordialwater/README.md

  I purposefully misspell words when talking to others sometimes (ex. like becomes liek), if you cannot read my text because of this and I'm hanging out with, talking to, or in a conversation with you, you can tell me, and do it nicely, please!

  C+hing is allowed unless my name reads : Dniuid / Dni (this is to be ignored ONLY if my name states otherwise).

+ I do like to tease my friends, should you become a victim of my chaffing, and dislike such, please do tell me (clearly), as I may not understand any clues you place for me.

 > Some things I find important to note.